Arikene/Streamlit_AI_debugger/README.md

 This is a AI debugging App made with Streamlit.
-Gemini API key was used here using a .env file.
+Gemini API key has been used here through a .env file.

 **How The App Works?**
 -->Just Submit the screenshot of your error.